gruenkraut/ESPEasy/README.md

 # ESPEasy
+# Fork with new parameters for the PWM Module

 Easy MultiSensor device based on ESP8266

 This is where development takes place.
 Beware that latest versions may be unstable.